Summary

 Virtlab Flash simulations were developed using Flash 8 and Actionscript 2.0.
 It is available for virtually all browsers and

 is often a default presence in modern browsers.
+Recent browsers, however, often do not activate Flash by default and you must use Google to find a way to activate the product (e.g., search for "how do I run Flash in Chrome").
 The most recent version of the Flash player is free and is available at

 http://www.adobe.com